 -

-This salmon caviar from Alaska was originally the number one best caviar under $25.
-But, after our most recent taste test, it got bumped to the number two spot.
-So, it’ll have to be satisfied by simply being the best salmon roe.
+Another Keta salmon roe, this is our pick for the best salmon roe overall.
 The eggs have a great pop and a wonderful, rich salmon flavor—but they aren’t overly salty.
 Each bite ends on a deliciously oily, palate-coating note.
 The skins are thin and the eggs taste super fresh.
 Serve this as you would fancy caviar, with blini or little potatoes and creme fraiche or sour cream.
 Use them to top baked potatoes or scrambled eggs (my favorite way to eat caviar).
 Or put a spoonful on your hand and take a bump like the cool foodie influencers do.

 Credit: Merc / Instacart